Trident14/IndiAlert/README.md

   - Displays flight information in a table format.
   - Provides a search bar to filter flight data.
   - Updates flight information in real-time using Socket.IO.
+  - (Calls the getAllFlight API once via the Node server, then gets real-time updates using WebSocket)

 #### Database (MongoDB)